 Conference proceedings

 The planned annual meeting of the GDCh Division in Wuppertal had to be cancelled at short notice due to insufficient registration numbers.
-The Board of the Division was therefore very grateful that the colleagues in Essen spontaneously offered to accept the GDCh colleagues who had registered their contributions for Wuppertal.
-This meant that the number of registrations, which had also fallen slightly at the SETAC GLB, could be supplemented by the additional GDCh contributions.
+The Board of the Division was therefore very grateful that their colleagues in Essen spontaneously offered to accommodate the GDCh members who had registered their contributions for Wuppertal.
+This allowed the additional GDCh contributions to compensate for the slightly decreased number of registrations at the SETAC GLB conference.

-From September 10-13, 2012, more than 200 scientists met for the 5th joint annual conference of SETAC GLB and the GDCh Division of Environmental Chemistry and Ecotoxicology at the Helmholtz Centre for Environmental Research (UFZ) in Leipzig, under the motto "Recognizing, Investigating, Modeling – The Benefits of Understanding."
+From September 10-13, 2012, more than 200 scientists met for the 5th joint annual meeting of SETAC GLB and the GDCh Division of Environmental Chemistry and Ecotoxicology at the Helmholtz Centre for Environmental Research (UFZ) in Leipzig, which was held under the motto “Recognizing, Investigating, Modeling – On the Benefits of Understanding”.

 Flyer